microsoft/typespec/docs/tutorial.md

 - @knownValues - mark a string type with an enum that contains all known values
 - @pattern - set the pattern for a string using regular expression syntax
 - @format - specify the data format hint for a string type
+- @error - specify a model is representing an error

 ##### @summary